-As demand for Afirma or any of our future products or solutions grows, we will need to continue to scale our testing capacity and processing technology, expand customer service, billing and systems processes and enhance our internal quality assurance program.
+As demand for Afirma grows, and as we commercialize new products such as our Afirma Malignancy Classifiers, we will need to continue to scale our testing capacity and processing technology, expand customer service, billing and systems processes and enhance our internal quality assurance program.
 We will also need additional certified laboratory scientists and other scientific and technical personnel to process higher volumes of our tests.
 We cannot assure you that any increases in scale, related improvements and quality assurance will be successfully implemented or that appropriate personnel will be available.
 Failure to implement necessary procedures, transition to new processes or hire the necessary personnel could result in higher costs of processing tests or inability to meet demand.
 There can be no assurance that we will be able to perform our testing on a timely basis at a level consistent with demand, or that our efforts to scale our operations will not negatively affect the quality of test results.
 If we encounter difficulty meeting market demand or quality standards, our reputation could be harmed and our future prospects and our business could suffer.